Paeti/IPNeuronaleNetze/docs/research_results.md

 *We use the webcam via the webbrowser, I'm not shure how or if it's possible to detect faces in already saved pictures.*
 *If a member of the image team needs something to research, search for this!*

+## __*comment on comment:*__
+*If you look into the code there is a line which reads an image in from a given path* *My solution for this is to save the captured image temporarily on a static path which will be destroyed when the computation and learning is done*

 <p>
 title: research<br>